Budibase/website/content/blog/open-source-development-tools/index.md

 ### 3. Vercel
 {{< figure src="/open-source-development-tools/vercel.png" alt="Vercel UI" >}}

 Vercel is a deployment and collaboration platform for frontend developers.
+It's also one of the best open-source tools for development.
 Vercel puts the frontend developer first, giving them comprehensive tools to build high-performance websites and applications.

 Vercel enables developers to host websites and web services that deploy instantly and scale automatically – all without any configuration.